 - Mixed Messages about Alcohol

 These tools take parents through a simple step-by-step process seeking your children’s input first, then teaching through interactive modeling, practicing new skills, supporting those skills, and reinforcing them by noticing those positive steps.
 The site also contains background pieces so that parents can learn more about social and emotional development, discipline for skill building, logical consequences, intentional communication, healthy risk-taking and more.
-Though the site is specifically designed for Montana parents taking into consideration their desires and needs, it serves as a national model of what’s possible when states work together to support families and their healthy development.
+Though the site is specifically designed for Montana parents taking into consideration their desires and needs, it serves as a national model of what’s possible when states or communities work together to support families and their healthy development.